rcrews/docs-website/cdf-datahub/7.2.1/index.md

 ---

-Cloudera DataFlow delivers Streams Messaging and Flow Management cluster definitions for installation on CDP Public Cloud using Data Hub.
+Cloudera DataFlow delivers Streams Messaging, Streaming Analytics, and Flow Management cluster definitions for installation on CDP Public Cloud using Data Hub.

 The Streams Messaging Light and Heavy Duty clusters provide advanced messaging and real-time processing on streaming data using Apache Kafka,